milonmaze/privacy-terms-observatory/www.cloudflare.com/privacypolicy.md

 End Users

-Logs: Cloudflare processes logs of End Users’ interactions with Customer’s Internet Properties and the Services.
+Cloudflare processes End Users’ interactions with Customer’s Internet Properties and the Services.
 This information is processed when End Users access or use our Customers’ domains, websites, APIs, applications, devices, end points, and networks that use one or more of our Services, and when End Users access or use Services, such as Cloudflare Zero Trust.
-The information processed may include but is not limited to IP addresses, system configuration information, and other information about traffic to and from Customers’ websites, devices, applications, and/or networks.
+The information processed may include but is not limited to IP addresses, traffic routing data, system configuration information, and other information about traffic to and from Customers’ websites, devices, applications, and/or networks.

-The End User logs that we make available to our Customers via the Service dashboard or other online interface are specifically defined as “Customer Logs”.
+The End User data that we make available to our Customers via the Service dashboard or other online interface are specifically defined as “Customer Logs”.

 Registrants